dedotdev/dedot/README.md

 const api = await LegacyClient.new(provider);
 ```

+> [!NOTE]
+> The [new JSON-RPC APIs](https://paritytech.github.io/json-rpc-interface-spec/introduction.html) are not well implemented/unstable for RPC Nodes using Polkadot-SDK version < `1.11.0`, so one should connect to the network using `LegacyClient` in such cases.
+For nodes using Polkadot-SDK version >= `1.11.0`, it's recommended to use `DedotClient` to connect to the network.
+>
+> You can easily check the current node's implementation version by calling RPC: `client.rpc.system_version()`

+> [!NOTE]
+> It's recommended to use `DedotClient` for better performance when you connect to the network using [smoldot](https://www.npmjs.com/package/smoldot) light client via [`SmoldotProvider`](https://github.com/dedotdev/dedot/blob/main/packages/providers/src/smoldot/SmoldotProvider.ts).

 ### Chain Types & APIs

 Each Substrate-based blockchain has their own set of data types & APIs to interact with, so being aware of those types & APIs when working with a blockchain will greatly improve the overall development experience. `dedot` exposes TypeScript's types & APIs for each individual Substrate-based blockchain, we recommend using TypeScript for your project to have the best experience.